1 Kings 22

 1 Kings 22 is the 22nd (and the last) chapter of the First Book of Kings in the Old Testament of the Christian Bible or the first part of Books of Kings in the Hebrew Bible.
 The book is a compilation of various annals recording the acts of the kings of Israel and Judah by a Deuteronomic compiler in the seventh century BCE, with a supplement added in the sixth century BCE.
 This chapter belongs to the section comprising 1 Kings 16:15 to 2 Kings 8:29 which documents the period of the Omrides.
 The focus of this chapter is the reign of king Ahab and Ahaziah in the northern kingdom, as well as of king Jehoshaphat in the southern kingdom.

+Scholars such as Gösta W. Ahlström, with regards to external historical chronology, believe that 1 Kings 20 and 22 are referring to later events.
+It is therefore difficult to ascribe strict historicity to these battle accounts.
+Philippe Wajdenbaum of the Coppenhagen School, argued that 1 Kings 22 and other Biblical narratives surrounding kingship and military campaigns, show structural patterns as those contained in the war epics of the Iliad and Ancient Greek literature.

 Text

 This chapter was originally written in the Hebrew language and since the 16th century is divided into 53 verses in Christian Bibles, but into 54 verses in the Hebrew Bible as in the verse numbering comparison table below.